jenglund/rlship-tools/README.md

    - Include version fields in all relevant database tables and model structs
    - Ensure data validation happens at both the model and database levels

-## Current Focus
+## Current Status
-All major test failures have been fixed!
-The backend tests are now passing.
-We can now focus on improving test coverage and implementing the remaining features.
+All tests are now passing!
+This represents a significant milestone for the stability of the project.
+We can now focus on improving test coverage and implementing new features with proper testing from the start.

 ## Future Work

-The main areas for improvement are:
+The primary focus now is on improving test coverage and implementing remaining critical features.
+Our priorities are:

 1. **Test Coverage Improvements**:
+   - Current overall test coverage: 54.6%
-   - Current backend repository coverage: 48.8%
+   - Current backend repository coverage: 52.6% (up from 48.8%)
-   - Priority areas with low coverage:
+   - Priority areas with remaining low/no coverage:
-     - Activity repository (several methods at 0% coverage)
+     - Activity repository methods:
+       - ✅ Delete (84.6% coverage)
+       - ✅ List (80.8% coverage)
+       - ✅ AddOwner/RemoveOwner/GetOwners (80% coverage)
+       - GetUserActivities/GetTribeActivities (0%)
-     - List repository methods (many at 0% coverage)
+     - List repository methods:
+       - List, RemoveItem, GetItems, GetEligibleItems (0%)
+       - ShareWithTribe, GetListShares, GetSharedLists (0%)
-     - Sync-related functionality
+       - Sync-related functionality methods (0-50%)
-     - Database connection and setup code
+     - Database connection and setup code (0%)

-2. **Backend Service Improvements**:
+2. **Input Validation and Error Handling**:
+   - Add comprehensive request validation at API endpoints
-   - Add comprehensive error handling and recovery
+   - Implement consistent error handling patterns across all layers
-   - Implement thorough input validation
-   - Add transaction boundaries for all multi-step operations
+   - Add transaction boundaries for multi-step operations
-   - Improve logging for debugging and monitoring
+   - Improve error responses with detailed information

 3. **Database Schema Improvements**:
    - Add unique constraint for tribe names
-   - Add additional indexes for performance enhancement
+   - Add additional indexes for query performance
    - Add comprehensive validation at the database level
-   - Consider schema versioning improvements
+   - Ensure all references are properly constrained

-4. **API Improvements**:
+4. **Feature Implementation**:
-   - Add comprehensive request validation
+   - Complete activity management functionality
+   - Enhance list sharing and synchronization features
-   - Implement rate limiting
+   - Implement robust tribe membership management
-   - Enhance error responses with more detailed information
-   - Document API endpoints more thoroughly
+   - Support per-tribe display names

 5. **Performance Optimizations**:
    - Add query performance monitoring